uds-se/fuzzingbook/README.md

 ## News

 This book is _work in progress,_ with new chapters coming out every week.
-To get notified when a new chapter comes out, <a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" data-show-count="false">follow us on Twitter</a>.
+After all chapters are out, we will switch to a release-based schedule with minor and major releases.
+To get notified on updates, <a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" data-show-count="false">follow us on Twitter</a>.

 <a class="twitter-timeline" data-width="500" data-chrome="noheader nofooter noborders transparent" data-link-color="#A93226" data-align="center" href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw">News from @FuzzingBook</a>